-The highlight of our romantic Thai island getaway in 2017 was the exchange of wedding vows.
+The highlight of our Thai island getaway in 2017 was the exchange of wedding vows.
 We booked our tickets to Hatyai months earlier, but the wedding preparation was only less than 3 weeks.
+We wanted things to be stress-free.
+The ceremony was a time to enjoy, relax, and have fun.
+We did.

 While searching online for a great beach wedding spot, we found a gem on sunset beach.
 Pitiusas Beach Resort was perfect.
 We were thankful for the lovely weather on our special day.
 It rained the previous day but not that Saturday.
 Our DIY beach wedding in Koh Lipe was very simple and intimate.